 UK pollinator monitoring scheme asks for you to do a timed survey on a patch of flowers.
-You can add your records here.

 The big pond dip is one for people with ponds, obviously best done from May to August.
 Once you’ve done your dip it gives you a score and you then get advice on what you could do to make your pond more wildlife-friendly.